advokaten/RetroArch-XMB-skins-SNESC/XMB fonts/readme.txt

-Put this folder on your flash drive that you use for USB host.
+Put this folder on the root of your flash drive that you use for USB host.

 Hook it up to your SNESC.